MENU

 Heat Deflection

 Despite the sacrifice of impact resistance when using talc, heat deflection, or thermal conductivity, of the talc allows it to cool faster reducing shrinkage in formed parts.
+The effect of talc on crystallinity and heat deflection temperature is influenced by the compound preparation and processing conditions.
 Reduced shrinkage can significantly help with the predictability and appearance of the formed part.
+Polypropylene’s lowest density among commodity plastics contributes to its lightweight and cost-effective nature.
 Calcium carbonate is also able to combat temperature changes in PP sheet, with higher loading being more efficient than lower loading, although to a lesser extent than talc.

 Since this property is increased with both minerals, it comes as no surprise that a blend of the two produced the best results: “Coefficient of Linear Thermal Expansion or CLTE monitors the expansion and contraction of the part as it undergoes thermal changes.
 Talc with its platy structure is much more efficient in minimizing expansion and contraction of the final part due to temperature changes.
 However, calcium carbonate is also able to suppress temperature related changes in polypropylene.
 Higher mineral loads were more efficient than lower loadings.
 And blends of the two minerals were extremely effective in reducing thermal changes.”
 (Holly Hansen, Heritage Plastics)